DCAN-Labs/hbcd-docs/docs/help/faq.md

   <span class="arrow">▸</span>
 </div>
 <div class="notification-collapsible-content">
 <p>Raw dMRI gradient tables can be found in the <code>raw/</code> folder containing raw data standardized to the Brain Imaging Data Structure (BIDS).
 See <a href="../../datacuration/overview">here</a> for an overview of BIDS and <a href="../../datacuration/rawbids/#diffusion-dwi">here</a> for details of raw dMRI data.
-Processed gradient tables, adjusted for head rotation, are additionally provided in the QSIPrep <code>derivatives/</code> - see details <a href="../../datacuration/derivatives/#qsiprep-qsiprep">here</a>.</p>
+Processed gradient tables, adjusted for head rotation, are additionally provided in the QSIPrep derivatives (<a href="../../datacuration/derivatives/#qsiprep-qsiprep">see details</a>).</p>
 </div>

 <div id="faq-fmap" class="notification-banner" onclick="toggleCollapse(this)">